omeka/omeka-s-enduser/docs/modules/mapping.md

 Item sets cannot themselves be geolocated (pinned to a map), but they will display maps of all their items' geolocation data.
 This appears in the admin side as a "Mapping" tab on the item set, the same as items.
 This tab is for informational purposes only, cannot be edited, and will disappear when you go to editing mode.

-On the public side, item sets will not display a map automatically - you must [manually add the "Mapping" resource page block to a region](../sites/site_theme.md#select-regions-and-blocks) offered by your site theme, for each site you have.
+On the public side, item sets will not display a map automatically.
+You must [manually add the "Mapping" resource page block to a region](../sites/site_theme.md#select-regions-and-blocks) offered by your site theme, for each site you have.

 Item set pages, if you add the Mapping resource block to a region, will display a map with all the features for all the items in that set.
 This map resource block has no settings but can be modified with the [site-wide settings](#site-wide-settings).